by Maria Lahiffe

 - Sends the message that you are organized, trustworthy, welcoming, and prepared.

 Here are some tips to write a great welcome letter:

 - Keep it short.
 A half page is ideal; definitely keep it under a page.
 Other forms can be included as attachments to the email, or enclosures in the envelope if you send it old-school.

 - Consider having this signed by your Executive Director or a member of the Board.
 This sends the message to your volunteers that volunteerism is supported right from the top.

 - Technology tip: most of the content of your letter will be common to all volunteers.
 Keep your boilerplate letter on file, and use MS Word’s Mail Merge function to personalize the letters for each volunteer.
-Learn how to use MS Word at our upcoming workshop in August or December.
+We have a blog post on Mail Merge here.

 Here are some sample welcome letters to give you some more ideas:

 Come to our upcoming workshop to learn more about what goes into a high-quality volunteer handbook.

 Click here to register Tuesday, October 1, 2019.
 9:00 a.m. to 12:00 p.m.